robsiegwart/resume-builder/README.md

 The motivation is to easily build different resumes based on modular data.
 This allows several forms of a resume to be generated at once (e.g. PDF, text, HTML), specifially when content needs to be tailored for a specific aim.
 Additionally, different templates can be used in order to create differently formatted versions of a resume from the same content (e.g. regular resume, CV-type resume).

-A default set of resume data is stored in a Default directory.
+A default set of resume data is stored in the `Default` directory.
 Tailoring of a resume can be accomplished by creating a new folder with only those YAML files having changed content.

 ## Usage

 ### File Structure

     resume.py
-    config.ini                   (Global configuration file)
     Publish/                     (Default output directory)
     Resume Data/                 (Default resume data files directory) Default/